MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-using-microsoft-cloud-app-security-controls.md

 * MCAS: Provides OCAS capabilities for all supported apps, part of EMS E5 and M365 E5 suites.
 * CAS-D: Provides only MCAS Discovery.
 * OCAS: Provides MCAS capabilities only for Office 365, part of the Office 365 E5 suite.
-* Optional: AAD P1 and AIP P1 in order to benefit from the major Cloud App Security capabilities.
+* Azure Active Directory P1 in order to benefit from the major Cloud App Security capabilities.

 The sections below describe the steps for using Cloud App Security in Power BI.

-### Set session policies in Azure Active Directory (required)
+### Set session policies in Azure AD (required)
 The steps necessary to set session controls are completed in the Azure AD and Cloud App Security portals.
 In the Azure AD portal, you create a conditional access policy for Power BI, and route sessions used in Power BI through the Cloud App Security service.

 Cloud App Security operates using a reverse-proxy architecture, and is integrated with Azure AD conditional access to monitor Power BI user activity in real-time.
 The following steps are provided here to help you understand the process, and detailed step-by-step instructions are provided in the linked content in each of the following steps.
 You can also read this [Cloud App Security article](https://docs.microsoft.com/cloud-app-security/proxy-deployment-aad) that describes the process in whole.